samuellapnadia/pinky-promise/README.md

 #### E. CREATE FUNCTION VIEWS.PY
  1. I integrated the mvt components with a few steps.
- 2. firstly I created a views.py file in the main application file and filled it as follows (isi) from django.shortcuts import render
+ 2. firstly I created a views.py file in the main application file and filled it as follows from django.shortcuts import render
 ```
 def show_main(request):